 Things McLaren move in mysterious ways and in the early 1980s, a farm was purchased in South Auckland and the new owner decided to clean up all the old machinery and cars lying under the big Macrocarpa trees.
 He duly brought in the bulldozer and dug the hole to bury everything.
 A last minute thought saw him make a phone call to a car club member to see if they were interested in the old sports car before he buried it.
 The car club members realised immediately what the car was and the rescue was made.
 The McLaren was duly trailered to the Northern Sports Car Club premises, cleaned up and put on display.
 After that near disaster, Northern Sports wouldn’t let the car out of its sight and didn’t trust anyone to look after it any more.
 And the rein started the seventeen year battle of ownership.
 Without entering into all the details of the ownership claims, it is enough to say that they all had some validity.

 M8A - The Body Beautiful

 Whilst we inherited the M8A as a “complete” looking car with bodywork, the actual old body work on the car was from an M8D - a very different model that had seen two years of development, alteration, widening, wings, etc, etc. And no way could any of this bodywork be used for our M8A!

 So it was back to the drawing board and hours and hours of research and a challenge that had plagued us from the very beginning - where in the world would we find any parts of the original body to at least give us a starting point?

-We are delighted to tell all our members and readers that the buck is virtually finished after nearly five months painstaking work and it is composed of about 18 different sections.
+We are delighted to tell all our members and readers that the body is finished after many months painstaking work and it is composed of about 18 different sections.
 The reason for so many sections will be explained later.
 What a great sight it has been to actually see a full body take shape on top of the tub!!
-It looks magnificent and it is so exciting to know that we are nearly there.
+It looks magnificent and it is so exciting to know it is all finished.

 Duncan Fox, our McLaren expert, takes up the story from here: